waynodiablo/Oystercard/pills/clojure.md

 ; => {false [1 3], true [2 4]}
 ```

+Clojure makes heavy use of higher-order functions.
+Over time you will become comfortable with writing and making use of them for really expressive code.

 ## Installing Dependencies

 Ruby has Gems, Node has Packages, and Clojure has *Jars* (short for Java archive).